SQream/sqream_docs/guides/features/time_based_data_management.rst

 * Chunks carry metadata, which narrows down their contents for the optimizer

-* CHunks are ideal for data retension as they can be deleted en-masse
+* Chunks are ideal for data retension as they can be deleted en-masse

 * Chunks are optimized for reading into RAM and the GPU